 How Much Sugar is Too Much?

+This is why it’s important, especially if you’re overweight and wanting to do something about it, to take control of your sugar intake.
+It can make a real difference to your health and your diet.
 If you are looking to lose weight in Columbus please contact our team today at Clinical Health Solutions for help.